angristan/awesome-stars/README.md

 - [shalzz/zola-deploy-action](https://github.com/shalzz/zola-deploy-action) - Github action for building a Zola site and deploying to Github Pages
 - [ejmg/zerm](https://github.com/ejmg/zerm) - a minimalist and dark theme for Zola
 - [javascript-tutorial/en.javascript.info](https://github.com/javascript-tutorial/en.javascript.info) - Modern JavaScript Tutorial
+- [fmbot-discord/fmbot](https://github.com/fmbot-discord/fmbot) - .fmbot is a social Discord bot that provides music statistics for you and your friends.
 - [nanocurrency/nano-docs](https://github.com/nanocurrency/nano-docs) - Documentation for the Nano protocol
 - [Miaourt/niu-ending](https://github.com/Miaourt/niu-ending) - End of niu.moe - the credit animation
 - [devadvance/terminalcheatsheet](https://github.com/devadvance/terminalcheatsheet) - All the knowledge you need to get up and running on terminals across operating systems.
 If you are contributing to open issue on this repo, please ask to be assigned to the issue so people know you are working on it.